miamiyankee13/medicine-cabinet-server/README.md

 # Medicine Cabinet

 ## Summary
-Medicine Cabinet allows users to keep track of medicinal cannabis strains.
+Medicine Cabinet offers a simple, unique way to journal about & keep track of medicinal cannabis strains.
-Users can store strains in the cabinet, allowing them to view strain details and post comments visible to the community.
-Users can also create a strain if it does not already exist in the database.
+What makes Medicine Cabinet special is the community aspect.
+The more each user shares the various experiences they have had with specific strains, the more information will be available to medical patients all over the world!

 ## Medicine Cabinet API Documentation
 [API Documentation](https://miamiyankee13.github.io/api-docs-medicine-cabinet/#introduction)